 Length: 3 pages

-This bill was introduced on October 15, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 15, 2003, in a previous session of Congress, but it did not receive a vote.

 Oct 15, 2003

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.